Through data wrangling, we have seen basic pre-processing methods to make the data in usable form. So just think, what should be our next step..?

 What is the difference between bar plot and histogram?

-A count plot can be thought of as a histogram across a categorical, instead of quantitative, variable.
+A count plot can be thought of as a histogram across a categorical, instead of a quantitative, variable.

 - Line plot: Good for nominal and ordinal categorical data.